mikael-ros/neobeam/readme.md

 > For reasons beyond my comprehension, it is necessary to use different notation for ``hsl`` in CSS in the Marp VS code preview as compared to the build version.
 To mitigate this I have added a ``build-multiplier`` variable to the CSS files.
 Set this to ``1`` when working in VS code, and ``100`` when exporting (or working in other ways).

 #### 📥 In an existing presentation
-1. Download or copy the neobeam.css (or specific theme) file into your project OR use the direct link.
+1. Download or copy the neobeam.css file into your project OR use the direct link.
+If using specific themes, do remember they are dependent on the base theme.
 2. Add it to your VSCode settings by editing your ``.vscode/settings.json`` file and appending:
 ```json
   //...